Comparing the eTrailer and Dexter Electric Trailer Brake Kits

 Helpful Expert Reply:

-I currently have three diffrent self-adjusting assemblies for your boat trailer with 10" x 2-1/4" electric drum brakes which are attached for you below.
+I currently have four different self-adjusting assemblies for your boat trailer with 10" x 2-1/4" electric drum brakes.
+You can choose from the following:

-The eTrailer brand is going to be the economy line and the Dexter brand is going to be the premium line.
+The Terran brand is going to be the economy line, the Dexter brand is going to be the premium line, and our own etrailer house brand falls in the middle.
 The Dexter brakes have a five year warranty and come with mounting hardware whereas the eTrailer brakes have a one year warranty and do not come with mounting hardware, but can be obtained with part # BRKH10B.
 The Dexter brakes also offer options for both 3,500 lb and 4,440 lbs axles which will vary in braking aggression.

 I have attached a sample install video for you as well.